 Whether Uber pays for your medical expenses following an Uber accident where you were the passenger depends on two major factors:

-- Amount.
+Amount.
 How much are your medical expenses?
-Uber covers passengers up to $1 million for personal injuries if the accident happens between the time the Uber driver accepts your request for a ride until they drop you off at your destination.
+Uber covers passengers up to $1 million for personal injuries if the accident happens between the time the Uber driver accepts your request for a ride and they drop you off at your destination.

 $1 million seems like a lot of money, it can easily cover your medical costs, especially if your injuries are minor.
 However, $1 million becomes smaller if you suffer severe injuries.
 The question here becomes: what if compensatory damages exceed $1 million?
 Uber believes passengers can’t claim more than $1 million because its drivers are independent contractors.